plewis/plewis.github.io/ek/week1.md

     # of Whidden and Matsen (2015) DOI:10.1093/sysbio/syv006
     fig4b <- clade("Ambystoma_mexicanum", "Siren_intermedia", "Typhlonectes_natans", "Discoglossus_pictus")
     treetrace.cladeProbability( fig4a )

+The "fig4a" and "fig4b" refer to the two trees shown in Figure 4 in the Whidden and Matsen (2015) paper:

+> C Whidden and FA Matsen IV.
+2015.
+Quantifying MCMC exploration of phylogenetic tree space.
+Systematic Biology 64(3):472-491.
+[DOI:](https://doi.org/10.1093/sysbio/syv006)

 Without using Metropolis-coupling (i.e. multiple robots), I'm assuming that on any given run, either the "fig4a" or "fig4b" clade will have high posterior probability, but not both.